L.BIO-100: Population Biology

-This course gives credit for shadowing professionals in the work place.
-Students usually do only observation for a total of 45 hours per semester.
+This course gives credit for shadowing professionals in the workplace.
+Students usually do observation for a total of 45 hours per semester.
 Can be taken only once for credit.
 Liability insurance must be checked before placement.
 Prerequisite: junior standing.
 Hours of participation are arranged between student and mentor.
 1 credit.
-Each Spring semester.
+Each spring semester.

 L.BIO-401: Honors Senior Thesis Research

 Intensive individual research project and written thesis terminating with a presentation of results at a regional, national or international scientific forum.
 Prerequisite: L.BIO-389.
 1 credit.
 Each semester.